 - Helps with memory

-- High fiber content helps to prevent colon cancer
+- The high fiber content helps to prevent colon cancer

 - Good for the skin.
 The antioxidants help to promote skin health.